bright/new-www/_posts/2019-05-06-image-classification-tensorflowlite-android.md

 Unfortunately using `MappedByteBuffer` as an argument is already deprecated and will be deleted in future releases but you can solve this problem by delivering ByteBuffer instead and it is as simple as invoking `.asReadOnlyBuffer()` on `loadModelFile` method.

-Next step is to read file with labels.
+Next step is to read the file with labels.
 You can easily grab them with:

 ```kotlin
 @Throws(IOException::class)